A lawyer's time and advice are his stock in trade. — Abraham Lincoln

 8. What sort of retainer/deposit do you require?
 For in-person set fee matters, we usually require pre-payment of one-half (1/2) of the set fee as a deposit.
 For set fee matters where you commence the process through one of our online forms, the entire auto-estimated fee is due as a deposit when you submit the form.
 You can pay either through the online methods provided, or mail in a check.
 Of course, the mail takes longer — so if you are in a hurry, we recommend you pay online or call our office and give your credit card information to a member of our staff during a live phone call (not in a voicemail or email).

 In hourly matters, we will determine an appropriate deposit amount depending on the unique facts of your situation.
 Back to Top

 9. What happens to my deposit between the time I pay it to you and the time the fee is earned in full?
 All deposits are held in our firm’s trust account.
 We bill against the deposit as we earn our fee.
 Our fee is considered earned on an hourly basis as we expend time on your matter.
 Back to Top

 10. Do you accept credit cards?
 Yes.
 Please note that there is a convenience fee for credit card payments (see next question).
 Back to Top

 11. What are the convenience fees for payments via credit card?
 We pass the processing fees on to you via a flat 3% convenience fee.
 The convenience fee is then included in the charge as a single transaction together with the amount otherwise due.
+Terms and conditions for credit card transactions are here.
 Back to Top

 12. Do you accept wire transfers?
 We do, but you will need to contact us directly for that information.
 Back to Top

 For online-initiated transactions: The relevant vendors are taking their sweet time with making this work in a way we find satisfactory.
 So call or email us if you'd like to pay for an online-initiated transaction via a particular coin.
-We'll send you the appropriate terms and conditions rider and a payment request.
+We'll send you a payment request.